 Below you will find players with bonus content for The Scarlet Virgins in the form of podcast episodes.
-These are the first five episodes to whet your appetite – the remainder (over a dozen planned in total) will go up on iTunes, Stitcher, and Google Play closer to the book launch later this month, so check back soon!
+These are all of the current episodes!
+You can also find these on iTunes, Stitcher, and Google Play.

 #1 – Everything Wrong With “I Kissed Dating Goodbye”